draftm0de/flutter.ui/README.md

 ## Testing

-Run `flutter test --coverage` to execute the widget tests included with this package and verify 100% line coverage for `lib/confirm.dart`.
+Run `flutter test --coverage` to execute the widget tests included with this package and verify 100% line coverage for `lib/ui/dialog.dart`.

 ## Contributing

-1. Update or add ARB resources when introducing user-facing strings.
+1. Update the ARB resources in the `draftmode_localization` package when introducing user-facing strings.
-2. Run `flutter gen-l10n` and `flutter test --coverage`.
+2. Run `flutter test --coverage`.
 3. Submit PRs with a concise summary of behavior changes and test results.